BitPhinix/slate-yjs/docs/api/slate-yjs-core/cursor-plugin.md

 **`on(editor: CursorEditor, event: 'change', handler: RemoteCursorChangeEventListener): void`**

-Add an event listener for remote cursor state/data changes.
+Add an event listener for remote selection state/data changes.
 Will only be called while the editor is connected.
 Will be called with all current cursors on editor connect/disconnect.

 **`off(editor: CursorEditor, event: 'change', handler: RemoteCursorChangeEventListener): void`**

-Remove an event listener for remote cursor state/data changes.
+Remove an event listener for remote selection state/data changes.

 **`cursorState(editor: CursorEditor, clientId: number): CursorState | null`**

-Get the cursor state (selection + data) a client.
+Get the cursor state (selection + data) of a client.
 Returns null if the editor is disconnected or no awareness state exists for the client.

 **`cursorStates(editor: CursorEditor): Record<string, CursorState>`**

 Get cursor states of all remote clients.
 Returns an object mapping from client id to the corresponding state.
-Returns {} if the editor is disconnected.
+Returns `{}` if the editor is disconnected.

 ### Instance methods